 Information in this article was based on the park’s COVID update page.
 The May 18th update includes closure of the city swimming pools and summer camps for summer 2020.

-Argo & Gallup Canoe Liveries have closed on Tuesday, July 7 due to a COVID-19 exposure.
-If you visited either location on July 3 or July 5, you should self-monitor for symptoms and/or consult with your doctor.
+Argo & Gallup Canoe Liveries have closed on Monday, September 7 due to a COVID-19 exposure from an employee who worked while pre-symptomatic, but is not believed to have been in close contact with livery customers.
+If you visited either location from August 31-September 6, you should self-monitor for symptoms and/or consult with your doctor.
 The facilities will be professionally disinfected before they reopen.

 Closed for Summer 2020